rsdoiel/rsdoiel.github.io/blog/2026/03/27/libreoffice_writer_and_markdown.md

 ## Closing thoughts

-This is the first release with Markdown support.
+Version 26.2 brought Markdown support to LibreOffice.
+The version used in this post is v26.2.1[^0].
 It has some bugs and issues I've discovered using it to write this post.

+[^0]: The current release as I type this update is 26.2.2, I think some of the bugs have been fixed.

 First issue is specific to blogging.
 In blogging I use [frontmatter](https://www.markdownlang.com/advanced/frontmatter.html) to include metadata in my posts.
 Writer doesn’t understand it.
 In fact it mangles it if you read in a Markdown document with it then save the results back to Markdown.
 So when I use LibreOffice Writer it'll be in my workflow before I add any metadata to the Markdown post.